 When the Pet Travel Scheme (PETS) was rolled out in 2001, the pet passport emerged.
-Thanks to PETS, pet owners can freely travel with their furry friends in and out of EU member countries.
+Thanks to PETS, pet owners can freely travel with their furry friends (dogs, cats, or ferrets) in and out of EU member countries.
 The UK, Canada, Australia, New Zealand, and the US are also within the scope of PETS.

 Pet Passport Fast Facts